Papaflessas: Clergy

 He arrived in Constantinople with the goal of studying Ancient Greek and theology and to become an archbishop in the patriarchy of Agia Sofia.
 While studying Greek and the Periklis harangue, he also started meeting prominent "patriots".
 Because he was under death sentence by the Turks, and due to his reputation from Peloponnisos, he used the name Dikaios.
 He soon joined the secret organization Filiki Eteria with the code name Armodios (A. M.), Ἁρμόδιος, and the number five (5).
+In an important meeting of Filiki Eteria's leadership in the town of Izmail in October 1820, he was the only Morean in attendance, and freely spoke on behalf of all Moreans, saying they were willing and ready to begin the uprising.
+When he arrived in the Morea later and told the Morean notables that they were expected to rebel, neither he nor his tidings were well received.

 In 1819, Gregorios was ordained to the highest priesthood position, archimandrite, a rank next to bishop, by Patriarch Gregorios V of Constantinople and he was given the ecclesiastical "officio of Dikaios" (the Ecumenical Patriarch's representative), in order to be able to move freely in the Moldovlachia area and not to be bothered by the Turks.
 Papaflessas was sent to the northern part of the Ottoman Empire to inspire and spread hope among his countrymen for the nation's independence from the Turks.